ads

 A National Moment of Reflection

-Beyond policy changes, the tragedy has sparked a broader national conversation about:
+Even beyond the policy shifts, the tragedy has prompted a larger national conversation about:

 Conclusion

-Australia now faces a defining moment — one that will test its commitment to safety, tolerance, and the protection of all communities.
+Now, Australia is at an inflection point — one that will test its commitment to safety, tolerance, and support for all communities.

 What happened at Bondi Beach during Hanukkah?